ThinkerPal/CTF-Writeups/2021-02-CDDC/README.md

 ## Team Info:
 - Name: csemege
 - Points: 6990
-- Standing: Awaiting Leaderboard release
+- Standing: 13/??
+(They never released the full scoreboard :pensive:)

 ## How the CTF went:
 oh boy.